Iranians vote in parliamentary election, hardliners set to cement grip

 In Tehran, which accounts for 30 seats in parliament, the hardline candidates were headed by Mohammad Bagher Qalibaf, a former mayor of the capital who once commanded the elite Revolutionary Guards.

-The Tehran slate was dominated by Khamenei’s disciples, including former members of the Guards, who answer directly to the supreme leader, and their affiliated Basij militia, insiders and analysts said.
+The slate of candidates was dominated by Khamenei’s disciples, including former members of the Guards, who answer directly to the supreme leader, and their affiliated Basij militia, insiders and analysts said.

 Khamenei was the first to cast his ballot, saying voting is “a religious duty”.